The male perm is one of this year’s top men’s hair trends, here’s how to nail the curly look

-There are all different types of curling rods to use when perming your hair, below we’ve listed a range of different types of perm rods that will give you what you need for perming your hair.
-Generally, the curlier you’d want your hair to use a small rod.
+There are different types of curling rods to use when perming your hair, below we’ve listed a range of types of perm rods that will give you what you need when perming your hair.
+Generally, the curlier you want your hair, the smaller the rod.

-This set gives a wide range of size rods for perming your hair.
+This perm curler set gives a wide range of size rods for perming your hair.

 There are seven sizes and each rod has a band that keeps the curled hair secure as it sets.

 The variety of sizes is great and reviews have loved the range of results available.